chocomada/git_practice/JavaScript/readme.md

 # Js projects

-Here aer most of the Js projects that i Have done in my carrer
+Here are most of the Js projects that i Have done in my carrer

-## all prjects
+## Beginner project

-1. prject 1 => Mixed message generator
+1. project 1 => Mixed message generator